 White papers are not an absolute requirement for full proposal submission, but are very strongly recommended.
 Even prior to submitting a white paper we suggest you consider contacting the appropriate topic chief.
 There is no guarantee with all of the white papers to be reviewed that he or she will be able to give feedback, but if so it could potentially be a time saver for all involved to verify that the proposal is within the scope of Minerva and would be competitive for award.

-Please note that questions on white papers should be submitted at least two weeks before the September 30 deadline.
+Please note that questions on white papers should be submitted at least two weeks before the white paper deadline.

 The "management plan" can be fairly high level but might generally look something like:

 Dr. ** (PI) will be responsible for the overall technical and financial direction and management of the project. ** will identify, track and manage project progress, and disseminate project information to all personnel. ** will also generate detailed analyses of ___.
 Dr. *** (Co-PI) will __[research effort].
 Finally, Dr. **** will examine ___.

 The plan should articulate who's involved, who's in charge, and each participant's high level contribution.

 Yes – the budget listed, though estimated, should realistically ballpark the funds to be requested.
 It is standard practice for universities to charge an “indirect cost” percentage above and beyond funds requested for research activities; reviewers recognize this and do not penalize proposals for these fees.